benchan911/tp/docs/UserGuide.md

     >>> studentlist find
     There is no existing student list.

-#### 4.1.6 Sort all names within the existing student lists from the student list collection
+#### 4.1.6 Sort all existing student lists from the student list collection by their list name
-Sort all existing student lists from the student list collection by name.
-Regardless whether the lists are in order, this command will force all existing lists to be sorted by their list name within the student list collection.
+Sort all existing student lists from the student list collection by their list name.
+Regardless whether the lists are in order, this command will force all existing lists to be sorted by their list name.

 Command: